alfredbaudisch/pardall_markdown/README.md

 ## Why does it use Ecto?
 - Being used for Post validation and a lot of `embedded_schemas` and the power of `cast_embed`.
 - If needed, an optional database layer may be added in the future.

+# Roadmap
+- Add support for content folders inside a S3 bucket, which will then notify a PardallMarkdown application with webhooks.

 # Copyright License
 Copyright (c) 2021 Alfred Reinold Baudisch (alfredbaudisch, pardall)